 transaction order in the marketplace (거래 질서)

 The literal translation is “transaction order” (as in the opposite of “disorder”).
 But reading it in a sentence, it seemed awkward to me to express it in English.
 I still wasn’t fully satisfied with my translation, but I added “in the marketplace” at the end to communicate more clearly and naturally.

 These are projects where old housing is torn down and replaced by brand-new housing, usually high-rise apartments.
-The demand for this type of housing is very high since it is usually also located in prime locations.
+The demand in the Korean housing market for this type of housing is very high since it is usually also located in prime locations.
 Demand is high even for old housing in anticipation of the redevelopment and reconstruction work.

 single-house owner (1주택자)

 These are what the government wants everyone to be: a single-house owner.